Minimum Wage Question and Answer

 While business lobbyists sometimes suggest that tipped workers do not need a minimum wage because they earn decent incomes after tips are included, this is simply not the case for the vast majority of tipped workers.
 While a relatively small number of waiters, waitresses, and bartenders at high-end restaurants in major cities earn high incomes, the restaurant industry overall is one of the nation’s lowest wage sectors.
 The overwhelming majority of waiters, waitresses, and tipped workers in other industries (like car wash attendants and nail salon workers) earn very low wages.
 As a result, the family poverty rate for waitresses and waiters is nearly three times the average for all workers.

-For more information on the tipped worker minimum wage rate, see “Restoring the Minimum Wage For America’s Tipped Workers” and “Waiting for Change: The Federal $2.13 Subminimum Wage.”
+For more information on the tipped worker minimum wage rate, see "An Order of Fair Pay: Eliminating New York's Subminimum Wage for Tipped Workers", “Restoring the Minimum Wage For America’s Tipped Workers” and “Waiting for Change: The Federal $2.13 Subminimum Wage.”

 Are low-wage workers who are affected by the minimum wage mostly teens?

 Contrary to stereotypes, low-wage workers whose pay scales are affected by the minimum wage are overwhelmingly adults, many supporting families.
-Adults over the age of 20 make up 88 percent of all workers who would receive a raise if the federal minimum wage were raised to $10.10 per hour, according to an analysis of Census data by the Economic Policy Institute.
+Adults 20 years of age or over make up 89 percent of all workers who would receive a raise if the federal minimum wage were raised to $12 per hour by 2020, according to an analysis of Census data by the Economic Policy Institute.
 The median worker age is close to 40 for home health care workers, one of the nation’s top-growth low-wage occupations.
 Especially after the Great Recession, more and more Americans are spending their careers in low-wage jobs where the minimum wage helps set pay scales.

 When was the last minimum wage increased?

 During the 1990s and 2000s, states raised their minimum wages scores of times in response to federal inaction to raise the minimum wage.
 During 2004-2006 alone, 25 states acted to raise the minimum wage, including seven states where voters approved ballot initiatives to do so.
-Eleven states have adopted “indexing” for their minimum wages (see above), which results in increases most years to keep pace with the rising cost of living.
+Fifteen states plus the District of Columbia have adopted “indexing” for their minimum wages (see above), which results in increases most years to keep pace with the rising cost of living.

 Should we raise the minimum wage in a struggling economy?

 Raising the minimum wage right now is more important than ever.
 Minimum wage increases stimulate the economy by increasing consumer spending, without adding to state and federal budget deficits.
 Consumer spending drives 70 percent of the economy, and increasing demand is key for jumpstarting production and re-hiring.
 A raise in the minimum wage puts money into the pockets of low-income consumers, who immediately spend it at local businesses.
-The Economic Policy Institute estimates that the Fair Minimum Wage Act of 2013, which would raise the federal minimum wage to $10.10 per hour, would generate $22 billion in new economic activity in communities across the country.
+The Economic Policy Institute estimates that the Raise the Wage Act of 2015, which would raise the federal minimum wage to $12 per hour by 2020, would result in wage increases totalling more than $79 billion for roughly 35 million workers in communities across the country.
 Strengthening the minimum wage can help build a sustainable economic recovery – without increasing costs for taxpayers.